-As the chimes struck midnight and 2018 became 2019, a quarter of a million Brits finished their last cigarette, stubbed it out into an ash tray, discarded the rest of the packet and embarked on a new smoke-free future.
-If you’re one of those people, well done.
+As the chimes strike midnight and 2019 becomes 2020, a quarter of a million Brits will finish their last cigarette, stub it out into an ash tray, discard the rest of the packet and embark on a new smoke-free future.
+If you’re one of those people, good luck to you.
 We’re proud of you.

-In this blog post, we’re going to explain just how much healthier you are now you’ve quit smoking, before explaining how we can help you get over any of the cravings that are making you crabby, irritable and tired.
+In this blog post, we’re going to explain just how much healthier you'll be when you quit smoking, before explaining how we can help you get over any of the cravings that might make you crabby, irritable and tired.

-If you’ve given up cold turkey or switched over to vaping with an ecigarette or vape pen (more on that shortly), you should be feeling better.
+If you’re giving up cold turkey or switching over to vaping with an ecigarette or vape pen (more on that shortly), you should feel the benefits almost instantly.

-After just 12 hours – so midday on January 1st, your blood oxygen levels will have risen and your blood carbon monoxide levels dropped.
-You might not have noticed through the hangover, but you should have already been feeling perkier.
+After just 12 hours – so midday on January 1st, your blood oxygen levels will rise and your blood carbon monoxide will drop.
+You might not notice if you're hungover, but you should feel a bit perkier.

-After two weeks, you should have fewer cravings, and your circulation should be almost back to normal, although you might still be angry, anxious, impatient and restless.
+After two weeks, you'll have fewer cravings, and your circulation should be almost back to normal, although you might still be angry, anxious, impatient and restless.
 You could even be having issues sleeping.
 On the plus side, your heart attack risk will have dropped significantly.

-So that’s where you are.
-A healthier, if angrier, non-smoker.
-You’re in the home stretch now, and you might have noticed something.
+So that’s where you'll be.
+A healthier, if slightly angrier, non-smoker.
+You’ll be on the home stretch, and you might notice something.

-Your friends who vape are having it just a little bit easier than you are.
+Your friends who vape will probably be having it just a little bit easier than you are.

 Vaping Helps You Quit